Register your personal domain name today. Yes, it is that important that you register your personal domain name!

 There are the obvious reasons.
 A domain name makes it easy for clients to reach a business or organization.
 It provides a professional image.
 Your personal domain name with current content and a recognizable address provides credibility.

-And there are many other reason why you should have your personal name registered as a domain name.
+And there are many other reasons why you should have your personal name registered as a domain name.

 Below are 3 reasons to register a personal domain name.
 They are not all inclusive.
 But they are key considerations if you want to be taken seriously on the world wide web.